dumbledorearmy/GettingCleaningDataCourseProject/README.md

     run_analysis()

-The second command runs the function which generates "tidyoutput.txt" as the required output file in the woring directory
+The second command runs the function which generates "tidyoutput.txt" as the required output file in the working directory

 Please see "Codebook.md" for description of "tidyoutput.txt"